Everyday Kindness

 Saving drowning insects

-We noticed lots of insects in our paddling pool before getting in.
-We carefully scooped them all out and have since added a few little platforms to help them climb out and escape when the pool’s not in use.
+We noticed lots of insects in our paddling pool.
+We carefully scooped them out and have since added a platform to help them climb out when the pool’s not in use.